otrv4/otrv4/architecture-decisions/013-prekey-server.md

-Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply publish a new user profile (with a new long-term key, with new prekey messages) and guarantee they will receive encrypted copies of every "first" message the Responder sends.
+Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply publish a new User Profile (with a new long-term key, with new prekey messages) and guarantee they will receive encrypted copies of every "first" message the Responder sends.